-The Managing Director sets new business and quality objectives each year, which are reviewed by the Quality Review Committee before being communicated to all staff and published on the Company's website.
-The current objectives can be found on the Company's website at http://www.terahertz.co.uk/images/manuals/TK-Objectives.pdf.

-5. Provision and Management of Resources.
+The Managing Director sets new business and quality objectives each year, which are reviewed by the Quality Review Committee before being communicated to all staff.
+Provision and Management of Resources.

 As noted above, the Board is committed to determining and providing the internal resources required to implement, maintain and continually improve the effectiveness of the Company's quality management system and related processes.
 The primary aim of this approach is to enhance customer satisfaction by meeting explicit and implicit customer requirements.